Top Tourist Destinations in Uganda and How to Get There

 Murchison Falls National Park

-The park which is located in the northern end of the Albertine Rift valley is one of the oldest conversations areas in Uganda.
+The park which is located at the northern end of the Albertine Rift valley is one of the oldest conversations areas in Uganda.

 The park is home to a large number of animals including the giraffe, elephant, buffalo, lion, leopard, a diversity of antelopes and several birds.